SimonHanischSAG/WxResilience/README.md

 <h2>How to use (extended configuration)</h2>

 Enable specific, different logfiles by usage of WxLog or WxLog2.
+Therefore:

-Therefore install and configure such a package and:
+1. install such a package:

+2. Configure the related logging configuration.
+In case of WxLog2 WxResilience is already preconfigured

-1. Enable/comment related key under "C:\SoftwareAG105\IntegrationServer\instances\default\packages\WxResilience\config\wxconfig.cnf" and reload WxResilience
+3. Enable/comment related key under "C:\SoftwareAG105\IntegrationServer\instances\default\packages\WxResilience\config\wxconfig.cnf"

-1.b.
+3.b.
 If you are using WxConfigLight you have to run http://localhost:5555/invoke/wx.config.admin:replaceVariablesWithGlobalFile?wxConfigPkgName=WxResilience in order to load the keys of WxResilience.
-WxConfig will do that automatically
+The official WxConfig will do that automatically

-2. Reload WxResilience
+4. Reload WxResilience

 3. Check "C:\SoftwareAG\IntegrationServer\instances\default\logs\WxResilience.log"